 This summer, for the first time in 13 years, I decided not to grow a backyard garden.
 I even grew a clandestine veggie garden outside my apartment while in Med school, so this was a big change!
 Instead, we bought shares in a local CSA and we’ve been up to our ears in produce.
 I’ve never had so much salad in all my life!
 The challenge of ‘eating down’ the veggies before the next week’s share is delivered has been fun.
 I’ve also enjoyed the variety of vegetables.

-1/4 cup dairy-free milk, I used Silk PureCoconut, see my post on dairy-free milk options)
+- 1/4 cup dairy-free milk I used Silk PureCoconut, see my post on dairy-free milk options)

 Crumb Topping (optional)

-The first loaf gets devoured immediatly, the second loaf gets cut into slices.
+The first loaf gets devoured immediately, the second loaf gets cut into slices.
 I put a small piece of waxed paper or parchment between each slice and freeze…perfect for lunches or mid-day snacks!